PyLav/PyLav/SETUP.md

 # Setup
 **NOTICE**:
-  - PyLav assumes you are using PostgresSQL server running version 14  and it also requires Python3.11 any other version for these will not work/be supported.
+  - PyLav assumes you are using PostgresSQL server running version 14, and it also requires Python3.11 any other version for these will not work/be supported.
-  - If you have docker; Setting up a postgres container for it would likely be the simplest option to setup the necessary server.
+  - If you have docker; Setting up a postgres container for it would likely be the simplest option to set up the necessary server.
   - If you have docker you can use the Lavalink v4 image instead of installing Java for more info [see discord](https://discord.com/channels/970987707834720266/970987936063561738/1054069164148539422)
 # Linux (Ubuntu 22.04) <a name="Linux"></a>
 If you are not on Ubuntu 20.04 you just have to follow the instructions below to install the dependencies and set them up for your Linux distro (Google is your friend).
 - #### [libaio](https://pagure.io/libaio)
   - `sudo apt install libaio1 libaio-dev`
 - #### [Postgres14](https://www.postgresql.org/)
-  - Follow the install instruction [here](https://www.postgresql.org/download/linux/#generic)
+  - Follow the installation instruction [here](https://www.postgresql.org/download/linux/#generic)
     - Note: When prompted to run `sudo apt-get -y install postgresql` make sure to run `sudo apt-get -y install postgresql-14` instead.
     - ##### Create a new Postgres user
       - `sudo -u postgres createuser -s -i -d -r -l -w <username>`